What you need to know to get your general contractor license in Florida

-You will need to pass your state certification exam before submitting your application for a Florida general contractor license.
+You will need to pass your Florida state construction examination before submitting your application for a Florida general contractor license.

 There are two types of examination categories:

 Division 1 Categories: This exam is for applicants in the general, building and residential fields and includes three parts: project management, contract administration and business and finance.
 You will need to answer at least 70% of the questions correctly to earn a passing grade.

-Division 2 Categories: This exam is for Class A/B air conditioning, pool/spa servicing, roofing and other trades.
+Division 2 Categories: This exam is for specialty contractors in Class A/B air conditioning, pool/spa servicing, roofing and other trades.
 It is a two-part exam that covers business and finance and trade knowledge.

 How long does it take to get a general contractor license in Florida?

-The Florida general contractor license process can go quickly if your application is complete and you pass your exams.
+The Florida general contractor licensing process can go quickly if your application is complete and you pass your exams.

-It can help to have a Florida construction lawyer look over your application before submitting it to the board to make sure everything is accurate and complete.
+It can help to have a Florida construction lawyer review your application before submitting it to the DBPR to ensure everything is accurate and complete.

 Insurance requirements for Florida general contractors

-General contractor applicants in Florida are required to show they have general liability insurance and workers’ compensation insurance if they have employees.
+General contractor applicants in the state of Florida are required to show they have general liability insurance and workers’ compensation insurance if they have employees.

 Your business insurance in Florida will need to cover the following policy limits set by the Florida licensing board:

 General and building contractors: $300,000 public liability, $50,000 property damage